openstack/taskflow/doc/source/workers.rst

   locally to avoid transport overhead for very simple tasks (currently it will run even lightweight tasks remotely, which may be non-performant).
-* Fault detection, currently when a worker acknowledges a task the engine will wait for the task result indefinitely (a task could take a very long time to finish).
+* Fault detection, currently when a worker acknowledges a task the engine will wait for the task result indefinitely (a task may take an indeterminate amount of time to finish).
 In the future there needs to be a way to limit the duration of a remote workers execution (and track there liveness) and possibly spawn the task on a secondary worker if a timeout is reached (aka the first worker has died or has stopped responding).

 Interfaces
 ==========